Troubles at Frankfurt: Preliminary situation

 In the summer of 1554, a community of exiled English nationals settled in Frankfurt and was allotted a church that was also being used by the congregation of Valérand Poullain.
 As a condition for using the same building, the city magistrates told the English exiles that they had to adopt the same doctrine and ceremonies as Poullain's congregation, to avoid conflict between the two groups.
 Reacting to the form that was laid down in the 1552 Second Prayer Book of Edward VI, many in the English community—led by William Whittingham—saw this as an opportunity to procure an English church that they thought was more closely aligned with Biblical teaching.
 Ultimately, the majority of the exiles would agree to the changes, but a minority who favored the 1552 Prayer Book began to work behind the scenes in order to strengthen their position in the church and amend or overturn the changes that had been made.
 Whittingham sent a declaration of unity to other exile groups in August, inviting them to move to Frankfurt and join what they viewed as a newly reformed English church.
 Strasburg misunderstood the statement as a request for a minister and prepared to send one of its leaders.
 The Frankfurt group responded by making known its intention to elect three ministers and therefore did not need the one appointed by Strasbourg.

 Of the men elected by the Frankfurt congregation, only John Knox, then based at Geneva, immediately accepted the call.
 Knox arrived in early November 1554 with the support of John Calvin, but the lines between the 'prayerbook faction' and the reformed faction were already drawn.
-As the lone minister of the church, Knox became the de facto leader for the reforms that had been agreed by the exiles.
+As the lone minister of the church, Knox became the de facto leader for the reforms that had been agreed upon by the exiles.
 However, the minority who supported the Prayer Book had been able to add to their numbers by recruiting several fellow-exiles to relocate to Frankfurt.
 Several envoys were also sent from various exile communities to Frankfurt to ensure the community would use the unchanged Prayer Book.
-Among these was Edmund Grindal with a group from Strasburg.
-Grindal then wrote about the situation to Nicholas Ridley in England; who found the local compromise, in line with what happened for other exile groups, quite reasonable, but had some criticism of Knox's approach.
+Among these was Edmund Grindal with a group from Strasbourg.
+Grindal then wrote about the situation to Nicholas Ridley in England, who found the local compromise, in line with what happened for other exile groups, quite reasonable but had some criticism of Knox's approach.
 Knox and Whittingham at this point pushed for a definition of essentials in the Prayer Book, causing Grindal to depart rather than be seen to negotiate.